jairampatel/Shellit/README.txt

+Please note in order to run this script, you must have an ExecutionPolicy that allows 3rd party scripts to run.
+If you don't, you run run the following as an administrator in your PowerShell window:

+	Set-ExecutionPolicy RemoteSigned

 Shellit is a Reddit client for PowerShell.
 Simply run it without any parameters and you will be prompted to login (optional).

-Please note in order to run this script, you must have an ExecutionPolicy that allows 3rd party scripts to run.
-If you don't, you run run the following in your PowerShell window:

-	Set-ExecutionPolicy RemoteSigned

 Version 1.0